AlmightyFloppyFish/sfsdb/README.md

 The problem with existing databases is that you have to learn them.
 Sfsdb is a high performance, incredibly simple yet extensible database, made to feel as native to the language as possible.
 If you know Rust, you can already use Sfsdb.
-Saving and Loading data is rather simple, so why is putting it in a databses so complicated?
+Saving and Loading data is rather simple, so why is putting it in a database so complicated?

 Meet Sfsdb